canjs/can-component/docs/view.md

 </header>
 ```

-However, if there was existing content within the source html, like:
+If there is existing content within the source html, like:

 ```html
 <header>